Cultivate your skills and knowledge related to business, and conceptual and software modelling. Topics include:

 This module is essential preparation for the dissertation.

-In addition, you will be asked to produce a dissertation, which is an opportunity to build expertise in a more focused area that is of interest to you and which you may want to specialise in.
+In addition, you’ll be asked to produce a dissertation, which is an opportunity to build expertise in a more focused area of interest to you and which you may want to specialise in.

-- The dissertation not only showcases your project management and subject specific skills to potential employers, but also serves as valuable experience and a solid building block for those wishing to pursue a PhD, on completion of their MSc.
+- The dissertation not only showcases your project management and subject specific skills to potential employers, but also serves as valuable experience and a solid building block if you wish to pursue a PhD, on completion of your MSc.

 - Your work will be individually supervised by a member of academic staff.
-You will be encouraged to critically examine the academic and industrial contexts of your research, identify problems and think originally when proposing potential solutions that serve to demonstrate and reflect your ideas.
+You’ll be encouraged to critically examine the academic and industrial contexts of your research, identify problems and think originally when proposing potential solutions that serve to demonstrate and reflect your ideas.

 Recent examples of dissertations by students taking this course include: